Sangmyung-ICPC-Team/Juann/README.md

 # Juann
-- reach at Gold III in BaekJoon (60%)
+- reach at Gold II in BaekJoon (30%)
 - reach at CLASS 4 in solved.ac (50%)

 Algorithm : Union-Find, Segment-Tree